ngrx/platform/projects/ngrx.io/content/guide/store/recipes/eslint-plugin.md

 ### Installing with `ng add`

-If you've already have @ngrx/store installed, you can add the plugin manually with the following command:
+If you already have @ngrx/store installed, you can add the plugin manually with the following command:

 ```sh
 ng add eslint-plugin-ngrx